jmangt/test-driven-puppet/README.md

 **"Insanity is doing the same thing over and over again and expecting different results" -- Albert Einstein**.

+**"Puppet code is software too.
+It deserves love an respect." -- JManGt**

 If you've doing Puppet code for a while you probably are familiar with the phrase "Why did it do that?".
 Or maybe "The run failed but If when I ran it again it fixed itself".
 Or "Don't give it to the new guy He might brake it."

 You know the drill.